-AI Case Interview Prep Sparring Partner
+AI Case Interview Prep: A Sparring Partner That Grades You

 Case interview prep used to mean finding a partner with two free hours and a casebook.
-In 2026 AI can run a credible case end-to-end, throw curveballs mid-case, and grade you against a rubric that names what specifically broke.
-It still cannot judge your executive presence over a video link — but everything before that, it can.
+As of June 2026, a $20/month AI subscription runs a credible case end-to-end, throws curveballs mid-case, and grades you against a rubric that quotes your own words back to you.
+It still cannot judge your executive presence over a video link, but everything before that it can drill harder than a tired peer at 11pm.

 The task

-You want to run 5-10 full cases this week and finish each one with a concrete list of what to fix before tomorrow.
+Run 5-10 full cases this week and finish each one with a concrete list of what to fix before tomorrow.
 Volume without feedback is the trap; AI fixes the feedback bottleneck, not the volume one.

 When this is the right job for AI